imyank/RandomMultimodelDeepLearning-for-Classification/README.md

 2- **MNIST(https://www.tensorflow.org/datasets/catalog/mnist):**
 The RMDL model gives a result on each DNN, LSTM-GRU, and CNN among all three best performances from the CNN model.
-The other two did not perform well as in image classification, the importance of long term or short term memory is less and moreover, RMDL selects the optimizer as per the input.
+The other two did not perform well as in image classification, the importance of long term or short term memory is less and moreover, RMDL selects the optimizer as per the input

 ## Results:
 ![This is an image](https://drive.google.com/file/d/1DmT8MjVXSRhfaWXbOIyk2WI3DOHEDVNM/view?usp=sharing)